Beckett on Film

 Beckett on Film was a project aimed at making film versions of all nineteen of Samuel Beckett's stage plays, with the exception of the early and unperformed Eleutheria.
 This endeavour was successfully completed, with the first films being shown in 2001.

 The project was conceived by Michael Colgan, artistic director of Dublin's Gate Theatre.
 The films were produced by Colgan and Alan Moloney for the Irish broadcaster RTÉ, the British broadcaster Channel 4 and the Irish Film Board.
 Each had a different cast and director, drawn from theatre, film and other fields.

-Ten of the films were screened at the 2000 Toronto International Film Festival and some shown on Channel 4 television.
+Ten of the films were screened at the 2000 Toronto International Film Festival and some were shown on Channel 4.
 On Wednesday, 6 February 2002, the series won the Best TV Drama award at the 6th The South Bank Show Award at the Savoy Theatre in London.
 The films never enjoyed a general cinematic release, but, in September 2001, all nineteen were screened at the Barbican Centre in London.
 They were also released in a number of videos and as a four-DVD box set, comprising a souvenir programme and numerous additional features.

 A documentary video, titled Check the Gate: Putting Beckett on Film and directed by Pearse Lehane, was released on 5 February 2003.
 It followed closely the project's work.